MikeSusutZZ/Project-Quazar/README.md

 - **All-Time High Scores** screen: displays the scores of all players who have ever played the game, from highest to lowest

+Once we're finished and the other teams are ready to combine their work, we'll integrate our menus into the main game.

 ## Team Members
 - Amarjot Sangha
 - Carson Olafson